MicrosoftDocs/powerapps-docs/powerapps-docs/user/use-custom-model-driven-app-on-mobile.md

 2. Fill in the fields, and then select **Save**.
 3. After the record is created, you can view the new record.

+   > *On Microsoft Edge, refresh the page to restart the GIF action.
+On Google Chrome and Firefox, navigate away and then back to this topic to restart the GIF action*.

    > [!div class="mx-imgBorder"]
    > ![Create a record](media/pamobile_add_record_1.gif "This image demonstrates how create a new record")

-*Refresh the page to restart the GIF action*.

 -  To save and open the record that you created, select **More** ![More commands icon](media/pa_mobile_more_commands_icon.png "More commnads icon"), and then select **Save and Open**.

 - To save and create another record, select **More** ![More commands icon](media/pa_mobile_more_commands_icon.png "More commands icon"), and then select **Save and Create new**.

+   > *On Microsoft Edge, refresh the page to restart the GIF action.
+On Google Chrome and Firefox, navigate away and then back to this topic to restart the GIF action*.

    > [!div class="mx-imgBorder"]
    > ![Create a record](media/pa_mobile_save_create_new.gif "This image demonstrates how to save a record and open it or save and create a new record")

-*Refresh the page to restart the GIF action*.

 ## View commands for a record (Android)

 1. From the Home screen, open a record.
 2. On the open record, select **More** ![More record commands icon"](media/access_record_commands_icon.png "More record commands icon") to access more commands.

+   > *On Microsoft Edge, refresh the page to restart the GIF action.
+On Google Chrome and Firefox, navigate away and then back to this topic to restart the GIF action*.

    > [!div class="mx-imgBorder"]
    > ![Commands on a record](media/pa_mobile_view_record_commands.gif "This image demonstrates how to access more commands on a record")

-*Refresh the page to restart the GIF action*.

 ## Edit a record

 1. From the Home screen, open a record that you want to edit.
 2. When you're done editing the record, select **Save**.
 To cancel your changes, select **Discard**.

+   > *On Microsoft Edge, refresh the page to restart the GIF action.
+On Google Chrome and Firefox, navigate away and then back to this topic to restart the GIF action*.

    > [!div class="mx-imgBorder"]
    > ![Edit a record](media/save_on_iphone.gif "This image demonstrates how to edit and then save a record")

-*Refresh the page to restart the GIF action*.

 ## Go back to the Home screen

 - To get back to the Home screen when you're in a record, select **Back** ![Back icon](media/pa_mobile_back_icon.png "Back icon").
 - At any point, press and hold **Back** ![Back icon](media/pa_mobile_back_icon.png "Back icon") to go back to the Home screen.

+   > *On Microsoft Edge, refresh the page to restart the GIF action.
+On Google Chrome and Firefox, navigate away and then back to this topic to restart the GIF action*.

    > [!div class="mx-imgBorder"]
    > ![Go back to the Home screen](media/go_back_home.gif "This image demonstrates how to go back to the home screen by pressing and holding the back icon")

-*Refresh the page to restart the GIF action*.

 ## Sign out